department-of-veterans-affairs/va.gov-team/products/decision-reviews/Supplemental-Claims/design/sourceofcontenttruth.md

 **Opt-in to the new decision review process**

-If you’re filing a Supplemental Claim for an issue in an initial claim we decided before February 19, 2019, you’ll need to opt in to the new decision review process.
-To do this, please check the box here.
-We’ll move your issue from the old appeals process to the new decision review process.
+If you’re filing a Supplemental Claim for an issue in an initial claim that we decided before February 19, 2019, you’ll need to opt in to the new decision review process.
+When you do this, we’ll move your issue from the old appeals process to the new decision review process.
+You’re likely to get a faster decision on your claim when you switch to the new process.

-Our decision review process is part of the Appeals Modernization Act.
-When you opt in, you’re likely to get a faster decision.

-- [ ] I understand that if I want any issues reviewed that are currently in the old appeals process, I’m opting them into the new decision review process.
+- [ ] I understand that I'm opting in to the new decision review process.
+This means any isues I want reviewed from the old appeals process will move into the new decision review process.

 **_BACK_**